A PHASE 3 STUDY THAT ASSESSED DISEASE PROGRESSION IN EARLY SYMPTOMATIC ALZHEIMER’S DISEASE (AD) BY REDUCING AMYLOID PLAQUES1,2

 WARNING: AMYLOID-RELATED IMAGING ABNORMALITIES

 Monoclonal antibodies directed against aggregated forms of beta amyloid, including Kisunla, can cause amyloid-related imaging abnormalities (ARIA), characterized as ARIA with edema (ARIA-E) and ARIA with hemosiderin deposition (ARIA-H).
-ARIA usually occurs early in treatment and is usually asymptomatic, although serious and life-threatening events rarely can occur.
+ARIA usually occurs early in treatment and is usually asymptomatic, although serious and life-threatening events can occur.
+ARIA can be fatal.
 Serious intracerebral hemorrhages >1 cm, some of which have been fatal, have been observed in patients treated with this class of medications.
 Because ARIA-E can cause focal neurologic deficits that can mimic an ischemic stroke, treating clinicians should consider whether such symptoms could be due to ARIA-E before giving thrombolytic therapy in a patient being treated with Kisunla.

 Consider the benefit for the treatment of Alzheimer's disease and risk of ARIA when deciding to treat with Kisunla.